-Brown Engineering is recruiting exceptionally talented researchers who have received their Ph.D. degree in engineering, or an engineering-related discipline, or who expect to do so by July 2021, and who aspire to create independent research and pursue careers as leaders of innovation.
+Brown Engineering is recruiting exceptionally talented researchers who have received their Ph.D. degree in engineering, or an engineering-related discipline, and who aspire to create independent research and pursue careers as leaders of innovation.

 Successful candidates will be selected based on an evaluation of their promise as future academic leaders.
 They will be expected to carry out independent and collaborative research with engineering faculty members.
 They will also be expected to teach one course per year in the School, to help connect innovations in the research environment to concepts taught in courses, and to ensure they develop strong teaching skills prior to launching their faculty careers.

 The Hibbitt Engineering Fellows will receive an annual salary plus benefits and an additional research and travel stipend.
-Anticipated start date for these full-time positions is in July 2021.
 Initial appointment is for one year, with expected renewal for second year given satisfactory progress.

 Candidates must submit an application, CV, statement of research accomplishments, prospective research project summary, and three letters of reference.
 Prospective Fellows should also identify a Brown Engineering faculty member or a collaborating group of Engineering faculty to serve as mentor of the proposed research project.
 Please consult our research website for detailed information.